Thinking of giving up your daily barista-made coffee in favour of a homemade cuppa to save money? With the rising cost of living, we don't blame you.

 There's no straightforward answer to which type of machine is most cost-effective, but it's important not to look at just the pricetag of the machine itself – a cheap pod machine can end up costing as much as a manual machine in the long run, once you factor in the cost of coffee pods.

 Generally, pod machines are cheaper to buy than manual machines.
-The ones we've tested range from $79 up to $1299.
-But with coffee pods costing in some cases up to $100 per kilo, the overall cost can quickly add up.
+The ones we've tested range from $80 up to $1399.
+But with coffee pods costing up to $100 per kilo, the overall cost can quickly add up.

 Our reviews have found plenty of affordable manual machines that score better on taste than some expensive ones